Corporate insolvency: a quick guide

 In administration, a company is protected from creditors enforcing their debts while an administrator (a qualified insolvency practitioner) takes over the management of the company's trading and affairs.
 The administrator operates the company with a view to reorganising it, or selling some or all of its business or assets.
 For more detail, see Practice note, Administration ( www.practicallaw.com/3-107-3975) .

 Liquidation is a procedure by which the assets of a company are placed under the control of a liquidator (a qualified insolvency practitioner).
-In most cases, a company in liquidation ceases to trade, and the liquidator will sell the company's assets and the distribute the proceeds to creditors.
+In most cases, a company in liquidation ceases to trade immediately on being placed into liquidation.
+The liquidator will sell the company's assets and the distribute the proceeds to creditors.
 For more information, see Practice note, Liquidation ( www.practicallaw.com/1-107-3981) ).

 Company voluntary arrangement (CVA)